ncss/necsus/README.md

 Resource-linked stylesheets and Javascript modules are only loaded once per URL, no matter how many messages they appear in.
 This means that during development, it is enough to refresh the NeCSuS chat room to see updates to styles and scripts.

-There is a little (not too much) magic done during the loading of Javascript modules.

-- The first piece of magic is the `NAME` export, which causes the module to be mounted onto the global `window` object at that name.
-This makes running event handlers much easier, and reduces the possibility for namespace collisions with different bots.
-- The second piece of magic is that the NeCSuS client will look for an exported function `onNecsusMessage()` in the module, and will call this function each time new messages are loaded into the room.
-This allows a script to (for instance) traverse the DOM and make some modifications once new messages are loaded in.
-This function may not be called once per message, but will be called just after one or a small batch of messages are loaded into the DOM.

 # NeCSuS development and deployment